insqu/sc/README.md

 Under the section: For Key Pair (login), select Create New Key Pair:\
 Select ED25519 key pair type, and select the `.pem` file if you will connect via OpenSSH or alternatively select `.ppk` if you will connect using PuTTY
-**For MAC and Linux users**, it is reccomended to use the `.pem` type\
+**For MAC and Linux users**, it is recommended to use the `.pem` type\
 **For Windows users**, PuTTY is a freely available easy to use tool, so a `.ppk` extension may be the better option

 Name your key pair: `aws-sc-key` and click to launch our instance\
 Once launched, we can go to our instances page on AWS, there will be a Status Check and we can see it will be initialising\
 Once the initialisation process has completed we can connect

-Before we connect to our instance, we reccomend to create a new directory / folder on our local machine to store our files from today in\
+Before we connect to our instance, we recommend to create a new directory / folder on our local machine to store our files from today in\
 Create that directory / folder now and call it `sc-deploy`, then relocate your `aws-sc-key` key to this location\
-We will mlost likely need to ensure our key is not viewable, so we will run this command in the directory
+We will most likely need to ensure our key is not viewable, so we will run this command in the directory
 ```sh
 chmod 400 aws-sc-key.pem
 ```